Sadek-21/alx-higher_level_programming/0x0E-SQL_more_queries/README.md

-## Solutions to SQL - More queries tasks
+0x0E.
+SQL - More queries